Fj00/CEL/README.md

 One thing I need to do is look at CSW words that were not in the original starter list I made using 2of12 and sort by letter and score.
 This way I can find any common words that were not in the original list.

-I plan on making a spreadsheet containing this list, Kenji's list, Dani's list, and also the union of CSW19 and NWL18, making sure to point out the removed words from NWL20.
+I plan on making a spreadsheet containing this list, Kenji's list, Dani's list, and also the union of CSW19 and NWL18, making sure to point out the removed words from NWL20 and NWL/CSW-only words.
 The list will contain ngram scores for 2-3 words, as well as the frequency score for all words.
 In addition, there will be columns for first letter and number of letters, which will help for sorting and filtering.
-The purpose will be to accomplish all the next steps in one location.
+The purpose will be to accomplish all of these next steps in one location.

-I created a list of both 2 and 3 letter words, however there will probably be a need to crowdsource the smaller words, especially by non-competitive players.
+I put extra effort into creating lists of 2 and 3 letter words, however there will probably be a need to crowdsource the smaller words, especially by non-competitive players.
 Being as objective as possible probably can't compete with the combined opinion of hundreds or thousands of players for whom the list was created.
 Maybe a survey with all the 2s and maybe 3s needs to be created and sent to the appropriate audience for validation.

 ## Twitch Shoutouts